BLOG / Top 10 account manager KPIs for business development and growth

 Employee satisfaction is just as important as customer satisfaction.
 If employee morale is down and your team is burnt out, it can negatively impact your customer experience.
 With a strong understanding of employee satisfaction, you can ensure your team has the resources and support they need to continue to make meaningful connections with clients.

-For the best results with this KPI, you’ll want to check in with your team regularly, monthly or quarterly.
+For the best results with this KPI, you’ll want to regularly check in with your team, monthly or quarterly.

 Average Revenue Per User.